Events Page

 Every Friday Night, 8 pm: The Ceilidh at the Canadian-American Club is the place to be!
 You never know who might drop in from 'down' home, and can't help but have a smile on your face listening to the masterful fiddle of Ludger Lefort and others.
 Canadian-American Club, 202 Arlington St, Watertown, Mass.
 Website: CAC.

 Every Other Saturday Or So, 3:30 - 6:30 pm: Arlington Traditional Music Sessions.
 All acoustic instruments, musical traditions and levels welcome.
 About every other week at the Fox Library, corner of Mass.
 Ave. & Cleveland St, East Arlington, Mass.
 These sessions are really great and the Fox Library is a special place.
-Dates for Winter-Spring 2008: February 23, March 8, March 22, April 12, May 10, May 31, June 14.
-For information, email Laura at lbleib doink gis.net.
+Dates for Fall 2008 are: Sept 27, Oct 18, Nov 1, Nov 15, Tentative Dec 20.
+For information, email Laura at lbleib doink gis.net, download the latest HERE.

 1st Sunday of the Month, 2-7 pm: Boston Scottish Fiddle Club.
 Monthly 1st-Sundays meetings include workshops, jamming, performance, refreshments.
 Location: the Pleasant Street Congregational Church, 75 Pleasant St, Arlington, Mass.
-Info: contact Anne Kaufman at am.kaufman doink verizon.net or go to the website at BSFC.
-Dates for 2007-08: Oct 7, Nov 4, Dec 7, Jan 6, Feb 3, Mar 2, Apr 7, May 4, Jun 1.
+Info: contact Co-Presidents Ann Lambertus / Judy Wong at annwilson doink crd.com / wongja doink charter.net and go to the website at BSFC.

-3rd Sunday of the Month, 3-7 pm: The Gaelic Club, at the Canadian-American Club, 202 Arlington St, Watertown.
+3rd Sunday of the Month, 3:30 - 7 pm: The Gaelic Club, at the Canadian-American Club, 202 Arlington St, Watertown.
 Come play, dance, listen, visit, have a beer/tea/refreshments; group jam at the beginning and end.
 Very informal and real.
-Usually 3rd Sunday of the month, Sept-June.
+All Ages!
+Very nominal entry fee.
+Usually 3rd Sunday of the month, Oct-June.
 Info: email Peggy Morrison at margaret.morrison doink comcast.net.
-Dates for 2007-08: Oct 21, Nov 18, Dec 16, Jan 20, Feb 17, Mar 16, Apr 21, May 18, Jun 22.
+Dates for 2008-09: Oct 19, Nov 16, Dec 21, Jan 18, Feb 15, Mar 15, Apr 19, May 17, Jun 21.
 No meetings July, August, September.
+The the Canadian-American Club website.

 Every Tuesday, 8-11 pm: Celtic Music Session, hosted by Emerald Rae and Flynn Cohen.
 "Your favorite tunes at your favorite Brew Pub."
 All instruments, levels and styles welcome.
 At John Harvard's Brew House, 33 Dunster St, Cambridge, Mass.